CSCfi/csc-user-guide/docs/cloud/dbaas/cli.md

 # Using DBaaS with CLi

+The DBaaS is using openstack on the backend this means that you can use the openstack CLI in a similar way as in Pouta.
+It is important to note that even if Pouta uses the same command line it does not mean that you are connecting to Pouta.
+This is especially important if you are automating stuff in both Pouta and DBaaS since you need to connect to different Keystone endpoings.

 ## Getting started
-The DBaaS is using openstack on the background this means that you can use the openstack CLI in a similar way as Pouta.
-It is important to note that even if Pouta uses the same command line it does not mean that you are connecting to Pouta.

 1. First make sure that you have `python3` installed.
 2. Then install the command line tools